-The Alberta government (for conventional oil) has a take-in-kind (TIK) royalty regime that requires producers to calculate and deliver the Crown's oil royalty volume share into the various pipelines and sales facilities on a monthly basis.
-Royalties are based on production (vs. sales, as is the case for gas).
+Background: The government of Alberta has a take-in-kind (TIK) royalty regime, for conventional oil, that requires producers to calculate and deliver the Crown's oil royalty volume share into the various pipelines and sales facilities on a monthly basis.
+Royalties are based on production versus sales as in the case for gas.

-Royalties are not a fixed percentage of production.
-Unlike Working Interest Ownership, the Crown's percentage of production changes every month based on a number of factors.
+However, royalties are not a fixed percentage of production.
+Unlike the working interest ownership, the Crown's percentage of production can change every month based on a number of factors.
 In one month the Crown can be as low as 0 - 5%; the next month it might be as high as 25-35%.
-And when the Crown share of gross production changes, the volume available to other owners will change...even if the WIO percentage remain unchanged.
+And when the Crown share of gross production changes, even if the WIO percentage remains unchanged, the volume available to other owners will change.

 Form A Delivery Facility operators often use the last month's average Crown royalty rate to forecast the current forecast month but that can be problematic, particularly during times of high price volatility.
-See Attachment 3 for examples of how forecasting the Crown volume at different levels - Form A battery, producing battery or well level can have a significant impact on Crown royalty volume estimates.
+See Attachment 3 for examples of how forecasting the Crown volume at different levels including a Form A battery, a producing battery or at the well level can have a significant impact on Crown royalty volume estimates.